euidml/1800_202210_DTC07/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Edward.
-I'm excited about this project because...
+I'm excited about this project because I want to enhance my coding skills!

 ## Technologies
 Technologies used for this project: